oauth-io/oauth-js/README.md

 To get the SDK, you can :

 - download the zip file from this repository
-- get it via Bower
+- get it via Bower or npm (for browserify)

 **Zip file**